Research Partnerships/Support

 We worked as part of a working group to develop the Action to Catalyze Technology (ACT) Report, a call to action for CEOs in high tech to commit to diversifying the industry.

-As part of the Walmart Foundation work to disrupt the school-prison nexus, we are working with the USC Race and Equity Center to analyze data and target interventions for highest impact.
+As part of the Walmart Foundation work to disrupt the school-prison nexus, we worked with the USC Race and Equity Center to analyze data and target interventions for highest impact.

-We are partnering with Persevere Now and the Responsible Business Initiative for Justice to use data to identify opportunity youth and implement high-impact programs to disrupt the school-prison nexus.
+We partnered with Persevere Now and the Responsible Business Initiative for Justice to use data to identify opportunity youth and implement high-impact programs to disrupt the school-prison nexus.